vyavasthita/oaas/observability/docs/implementation-observability.md

 - All static configuration for observability tools is under `observability/config/`.
 - All runtime/mount/generated data is under `data/`.
 - If you add Kubernetes or other platforms, you can add new directories under `observability/` (e.g., `observability/kubernetes/`).

-This structure keeps your project clean, modular, and easy to maintain.

 ---